pippim/pippim.github.io/index.md

      new_md = new_md + line + '\n'
 ```

+When Pass 2 loop over every `line` in the `lines` finishes,
-Finally pass 2 writes the blog footer section and depending on
+the blog post footer section is written.

-random record limit physically writes the blog to local
-storage.
+Finally, depending on the [random record limit](#random_record_limit),
+the file is flushed to disk or simply discarded if it is not to be saved.

 Then the next `row` from `rows` is read and pass 1 starts over again.